python4ESAC/python4ESAC/source/core/scipy_fft.rst

     In [1]: from numpy import pi,sin,cos,sqrt

-To finalize the setup, we need some constants:
+To finalize the setup, we need some constants.
+We define them here explicitly, but there exists a module `scipy.constants <http://docs.scipy.org/doc/scipy/reference/constants.html>`_, with an extensive list of physical constants.
+However, it does not contain specifical astronomical constants such as the solar mass (see Prsa & Harmanec 2011).

 .. ipython::